 Winter in Europe is not just a season – it is magical.
 Snow-capped peaks stretch across the skyline.
 Christmas markets light up happy faces.
 And the end of the year brings new adventures at every turn.
 To enjoy it all, you will need to know your way around Europe’s best winter spots.
 What is the best place to ski in Austria?
 How are the pubs in Zurich?
 Where should you ice-skate in Prague?
 Find out by reading below to prepare for your winter holiday in Europe.

-Your winter adventure starts in the heart of Germany, home of some of the best winter attractions in Europe.
-Every winter, the country transforms into a winter wonderland, complete with bustling ski resorts, ice-skating rinks and, of course, the famous Christmas markets.
+Your winter adventure starts in the heart of Germany, home to some of the best winter attractions in Europe.
+Every winter, the country transforms into a winter wonderland, complete with bustling ski resorts, ice-skating rinks, and, of course, the famous Christmas markets.
 You can find the markets in cities throughout Germany, but Dresden is home to one of the best.
 It dates back to the 1400s and boasts everything from glass-blown gifts and handcrafted goods to the world’s tallest nutcracker and copious amounts of candies.

 After your Christmas market fun, take the train high into Prague for some real celebrating.
 Start off with some ice-skating on the Old Town Square.
 Then, enjoy a night on the town with a concert.
 Whether it’s a full symphony in a music hall or eclectic dance music in one of the local clubs.
 Just be sure you save enough time for one big sit-down meal.
 Prague’s cuisine is some of Europe’s lesser known, but it is equally great.